WOOLSEY FIRE RECOVERY INFORMATION

 Important Deadlines for Woolsey Fire Recovery Resources:

 - The deadlines to apply for FEMA grants and Small Business Administration (SBA) home or business loans have passed.
-If you submitted an application by February 15th you can continue working with FEMA or SBA at Disasterassistance.gov.
+If you submitted an application by February 15th you can continue working with FEMA or SBA at Disasterassistance.gov, including submitting appeals if you were denied assistance.

 You can also visit the County of Los Angeles' Woolsey Fire Recovery site at https://www.lacounty.gov/lacountyrecovers/ for information.